SLACKHA/pyJac/README.md

 Usage
 -----

-pyJac can be run either as a module or an executable.
-To run as an executable, from the command line change to the proper directory, change the file mode to executable, and run:

-    chmod +x pyJac.py
-    ./pyJac.py [options]

-To run it as a module, change to the appropriate directory and run:
+pyJac can be run as a python module:

     python -m pyjac [options]